โ† Back to Blog

 5. A Sticky Notes System

 Sticky notes are the original agile board.
-Use them to create a simple Kanban system on a wall or window: three columns labeled "To Do," "Doing," and "Done."
-Move notes between columns as you progress through tasks.
+Create a Kanban system on a wall: three columns labeled "To Do," "Doing," and "Done."
 The physical act of moving a note to "Done" provides a small dopamine hit that digital checkboxes can't replicate.

-Sticky notes also work beautifully for the single-task method: write one task on one note, place it in front of your keyboard, and do nothing else until it's done.
-The physical constraint keeps you honest.
+Sticky notes also work for the single-task method: write one task on one note, place it in front of your keyboard, do nothing else until it's done.

 6. Index Cards

 Index cards are the minimalist's productivity tool.
 Write one task per card.
 Stack them in priority order.
 Work through the stack.
-When a card is done, tear it up or move it to a "complete" pile.
-The physical limitation — one card, one task — prevents the overwhelm that comes from staring at a long digital task list.
+When done, tear it up or move it to a "complete" pile.
+The physical limitation prevents the overwhelm of staring at a long digital task list.

-Research from Dr. Teresa Amabile at Harvard shows that visible progress on meaningful work is one of the strongest drivers of motivation and positive mood.
+Research from Dr. Teresa Amabile at Harvard shows visible progress on meaningful work is one of the strongest drivers of motivation.
 A growing stack of completed cards provides exactly that.

 7. A Mechanical Pomodoro Timer